-Family Policy Score: 10 There is a long and consensual tradition of support for families, going back to the 1930s.
+Family Policy Score: 10

+There is a long and consensual tradition of support for families, going back to the 1930s.
 The policy mix which has developed since then has been successful in providing child care, financial support, parental leave and generous fiscal policies (income is not taxed individually but in each family unit, dividing up the total income by the number of people in a family).
 In addition, families using the child care support at home benefit from rebates on the social costs involved.
 These policies have been effective.
 Not only is the birth rate in France one of the highest in Europe, but also the percentage of women integrated in the labor market compares favorably to the European leaders (Scandinavian countries) in this domain.
-However, faced with the need to reduce the budget deficit, the Hollande government has lowered some financial benefits granted to families because these benefits were perceived as advantageous to "wealthy" families (these include the deductability of charges related to the care of children or the capping of tax benefits which were obviously reserved to families paying income tax).
-The government has retired plans to break with the "principle of universality" of the French welfare state (i.e., social benefits for all, related to the number of children per family, but without any distinction of wealth or revenues) because this has been identified as a hot-button issue in the present political context.
+However, faced with the need to reduce the budget deficit, the Hollande government has lowered some financial benefits granted to families because these benefits were perceived as advantageous to "wealthy" families (these include the deductibility of charges related to the care of children or the capping of tax benefits which were obviously reserved to families paying income tax).
+After many controversies and hesitations, the government has scuttled the French welfare state's "principle of universality" (i.e., social benefits for all, related to the number of children per family, without consideration of income and wealth), reducing the SGI 2016 | 15 France Report child allowance for families over an income ceiling.
+This highly contested measure has introduced a more realistic approach to policymaking, beyond the legalistic and formalistic principles which have prevailed since the Second World War.